praveenkumar809/portfolio/README.md

 # Data Engineer
 ### SUMMARY
-Experienced Data Engineer with over 3.6+ years of expertise in leveraging advanced technologies for smooth collaboration and data analysis.
-Proficient in SQL, Python, and Azure services such as Azure Data Factory, Azure Databricks, Azure Function App, and PySpark.
-Skilled in ETL development, report generation, and data security measures.
-Dedicated to transforming complex datasets into actionable insights that align technical solutions with organizational goals.
+Experienced Data Engineer with over 3.6+ years of expertise in utilizing advanced technologies to enhance collaboration and facilitate data analysis.
+Adept at developing efficient processes for data extraction, transformation, and loading, as well as generating insightful reports and implementing robust data security measures.
+Committed to converting intricate datasets into actionable insights that align technical solutions with the strategic objectives of the organization.

 ### SKILLS
 * ***Programming*** : Python, SQL